git-pull/tao-of-tmux/manuscript/09-command-line-kungfu.md

 What I use to help me remember:

-So servers are represented by dollar signs ($), because those are where you keep your projects (*ostensibly* where you make money, or help someone else do it).
+So sessions are represented by dollar signs ($), because those are where you keep your projects (*ostensibly* where you make money, or help someone else do it).

 Windows are represented by the [at sign](https://en.wikipedia.org/wiki/At_sign)